Joy-pearl2/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”
+wite a scrit that prints hello world